-Small business tax deductions can trim your tax bill
+Small business tax deductions can trim your tax bill in 2022

 One of the best ways to reduce your overall tax bill is through small business tax deductions.
 While some might be well known, there may be a few obscure business expense deductions to know about to help you reduce what you owe.